Back up Microsoft OneDrive files

 In Windows 8.1, OneDrive introduced online-only files to conserve local hard drive space.
 Online-only files are designed to take up less space on your hard drive by storing your file's contents in Microsoft's cloud.
 Although they have the appearance of ordinary files, smart files are just placeholders that store metadata (like size and create date) and thumbnail information about the actual file.
 The actual file isn't downloaded to your computer until you open it.

-If you choose to back up your OneDrive folder with the Code42 app by making it available offline, OneDrive still syncs the most recent version of the file across your devices.
-The Code42 app will back up your files to all of your destinations, including CrashPlan Central.
+If you choose to back up your OneDrive folder with the Code42 agent by making it available offline, OneDrive still syncs the most recent version of the file across your devices.
+The Code42 agent will back up your files to all of your destinations, including CrashPlan Central.

 Step 1: Make your OneDrive folder available offline